3674 Peel Street

 Professor Lametti teaches and writes in the areas of Civil and Common law property, intellectual property and property theory.
 His work to date has attempted to understand the parameters of traditional and intellectual resources in analytic terms, linking them to their underlying justifications and ethical goals.
 His current writing is grounded in the tradition of Virtue Ethics, and touches upon property, intellectual property and social norms.

-In October 2015, David Lametti was elected MP for LaSalle—Émard—Verdun, and, in December 2015, he was named Parliamentary Secretary to the Minister of International Trade.
+In October 2015, David Lametti was elected MP for LaSalle—Émard—Verdun.
+In December 2015, he was named Parliamentary Secretary to the Minister of International Trade; in January 2019, he was named Canada's Minister of Justice.

 Some recent publications of note